mendix/docs/content/developerportal/operate/trends-v4.md

 #### <a name="Trends-dbmemory"></a>4.4.2 Memory

 The memory graph shows the distribution of operating system memory that is available for this server.
-The most important part of this graph is the 'cache' section.
+The most important part of this graph is the `cache` section.
 This type of memory usage contains parts of the database storage that have been read from disk earlier.
 It is crucial to the performance of an application that parts of the database data and indexes that are referenced a lot are always immediately available in the working memory of the server, at the cache part.
 A lack of disk cache on a busy application will result in continuous re-reads of data from disk, which takes several orders of magnitude more time, slowing down the entire application.

-The types are:
+The types are the following:

 Type | Explanation
 ------------ | -------------
-used memory | Total memory size of the DB instance minus the freeable memory. freeable memory | The amount of available random access memory. swap usage | The amount of swap space used on the DB instance.
+`used memory` | Total memory size of the database instance minus the freeable memory.
+`freeable memory` | The amount of available random access memory.
+`swap usage` | The amount of swap space used on the database instance.

 #### <a name="Trends-dbpgstatactivityVERSIONmain"></a>4.4.3 Database Connections